philanc/slua/README.md

 slua preloaded libraries:
 - lfs (from LuaFileSystem)
 - lpeg (from LPeg 1.0.0)
-- socket.core and mime.core (from LuaSocket)
 - luazen (a small library with basic crypto and compression functions)
 - nacl (the NaCl crypto library, from Dan Bernstein et al. This small Lua wrapper is based on the *tweet nacl* implementation which is also included)
 - mtcp (a minimal socket library for tcp connections)
+- luaproc (multi-threading library)
+- linenoise (slua is built on Linux with linenoise to replace readline.
+A limited Lua binding to linenoise is also provided to allow usage of linenoise in applications)
+- lua-termbox - a small library to write text-based user interfaces
+- socket.core and mime.core (from LuaSocket ).
+These are not preloaded in the default build (see src/linit.c).

 slua is linked completely statically.
 It uses no dynamic library, not even libc.